Aesthetics and neural network image representations: Results

+A striking feature of the obtained images is that they seem to give an \emph{``artistic rendition''} of the original photo-realistic objects.
+The perturbation of the space of parameters~$\th$ away from the point $\th_*$ clearly breaks the fine-tuning necessary for the photo-realistic rendition of the images by the original network, which is of course not surprising.
 What is quite unexpected, however, is that this manner of breaking leads to aesthetically pleasing and interesting images, at least for a range of object classes.
 The deformations of photo-realism are reminiscent of the kind of simplifications that a human artist would employ when painting or making a rough sketch.
-Indeed, many of the obtained images could arguably be mistaken at first sight for paintings or sketches made by a human.
-Moreover, in the majority of cases the utilized colour palette and colour transitions appear balanced and aesthetic --- they do not strike us as artificial, which would be a natural expectation given the random character of the perturbation (\ref{e.perturb}) of the photo-realistic network parameters $\th_*$.
-Most probably, the multiplicative character of the perturbation (\ref{e.perturb}) helps in this respect as small weights do not get disproportionally large modifications.
+Indeed, many of the obtained images could arguably be mistaken at first glance for paintings or sketches made by a human.
+Moreover, in the majority of cases the utilized colour palette and colour transitions appear balanced and aesthetic --- they do not strike us as artificial, which would be a natural expectation given the random character of the perturbation~\eqref{e.perturb} of the photo-realistic network parameters $\th_*$.
+Most probably, the multiplicative character of the perturbation~\eqref{e.perturb} helps in this respect as small weights do not get disproportionally large modifications.

 Another intriguing feature is that quite often one can discern a particular style characteristic of a specific perturbed neural network, which differentiates it from neural networks obtained through other perturbations.

-Let us also mention some limitations of these results, which have to be kept in mind.
-Only a subset of \emph{ImageNet} classes (architectural, some objects, landscapes) behaves equally well under these deformations.
-Most probably the other ones require more fine-tuned weights.
-Indeed, generated images for certain classes exhibit some pathologies even at the photo-realistic point $\th_*$ of the original pretrained network.
+This can be seen as a certain visual consistency in the columns of Fig.~\ref{fig.perturb}.